comsee-research/prism/README.md

 PRISM: Plenoptic Raw Image Simulator
 =====================================================

-PRISM is a set of tools to generate and simulate raw images from a multifocus plenoptic camera (e.g., a Raytrix R12) based on the [libpleno].
+PRISM is a set of tools to generate and simulate raw images from (multifocus) plenoptic cameras (e.g., a Raytrix R12) based on the [libpleno].

 Quick Start
 ===========